 A temporary shadow dampened her spirits.
 “I don’t have any family.
-My father passed away earlier this year.”
+My mother passed away when I was a child and I lost my father earlier this year.”

 “Oh, I’m terribly sorry.”
 The tall but slender woman reached out to touch her arm.

 However, Dexter’s face bore no emotion or compassion.
 He simply stared blankly back.
-A grisly feeling of apprehension shot through her from the somber depths of his dark eyes.
+A grisly feeling of apprehension shot through her from those somber eyes.
 An unsuspecting chill swept over her body and had her automatically reaching up and rubbing goosebumps that had suddenly appeared on her arms.
 Then, before she could decipher his expression further, it was gone and he was looking away.